bcoe/npm-tweets/README.markdown

 The problem was that there aren't enough tweets when Node.js packages are published or updated

-*NPM-Tweets* is an open-source twitter bot that tweets as packages are updated on npmjs.org:
+*npm-tweets* is an open-source twitter bot that tweets as packages are updated on npmjs.org:

 http://twitter.com/#!/nodenpm

 Usage
 -----

-I've open-sourced NPM-Tweets so that anyone can easily setup an NPM Twitter Bot.
+I've open-sourced npm-tweets so that anyone can easily setup an npm Twitter Bot.

 Creating the Bot: